 -It promotes healthy posture.
 Posture changes during pregnancy, as the center of gravity shifts and you’re walking around with a bowling ball attached to your waist.
 By training your core, you will more likely be able to safely adjust for your various stages of posture as the baby grows.

 -Helps prevent incontinence during and after pregnancy (no peeing when you sneeze) 🙂

 -Helps us get through labor and delivery!
 It’s an athletic event, and the more you keep your fitness levels up, the more endurance and strength you’ll be able to maintain during such a physically grueling event

 -Helps us return to pre-pregnancy fitness levels faster after baby comes

-The core exercises you can do (pending doctor approval and if you were doing them pre-pregnancy.
+(pending doctor approval and if you were doing them pre-pregnancy.
 Pregnancy is not the time to do anything new in your routine):

 -Deadlifts (you may need a wider stance)

 -Marches (on your back or incline on a bench)

 Squat your heart out.
 Kegels were supposed to be all the rage, until recent research suggested that they could shorten the pelvic floor muscles and causing potential difficulty during birth.
 (This is a fantastic post about it!)
 Instead, squats are now heralded as a safe and effective way to strengthen your glutes and lengthen the pelvic floor muscles during pregnancy.
 Because your center of gravity is shifted, stand next to a wall or hold onto a chair for balance if you need it.
 Go as deeply into the squat as you feel comfortable.
 My chiropractor told me that deep yoga squats are awesome for the end of pregnancy, as it helps baby get into a good position for birth.